 It may help to take a snap of the piece as a reminder.
 I’ll use my phone since I always have it with me.

-Only buy new to finish a look with pieces already hanging in your closet.
+Only buy NEW to finish a look with pieces you already have hanging in your closet.

 To keep it affordable shop consignment shops and thrift stores.
 Just don’t be swayed by something cute that won’t work with anything hanging in your closet.
 Pick up some new hangers too while you’re at it.
 IKEA makes a nice white wooden one.